Carnaux/Laparoscopic-Trainer/README.md

 #### How to use it

-The final version will use a device made by the Mechatronics Departament of UFRN.
+The final version will use a device made by the Mechatronics Department of UFRN.
 The device will simulate the tools inside a patient, but in the development version of the software you can use the keyboard.

 ## Keybindings